shivshankarkannoujiya/Backend/Assignments/assignments.md

 - Create a http server in rust using actix-web
 - Create a http server in golang using the gurrila framework
 - Create a http server in java using spring boot

+## Day-2

+- Count the number of requests
+- Find the average time your server is taking to handle requests